 Allen has served as a grants panelist for the National Endowment for the Arts and the Wallace Foundation.
 Also, he has provided volunteer leadership support for numerous organizations including the World Affairs Council (Alaska), University of Alaska Advisory Board, Joint Base Elmendorf-Richardson Community Commander Program, Arts & Business Council of New York, American Repertory Ballet, Russian Chamber Chorus of New York, Lower Manhattan Cultural Council, Alaska Chamber Singers, Anchorage Museum, Anchorage Symphony, Miss Alaska Scholarship Foundation and Alaska State Council on the Arts.

 His professional performance credits include Opéra National de Paris; Teatro Real Madrid; Bregenz Festpiel.
 Austria; Rudolfinum, Prague; Carnegie Hall; St. Petersburg State Symphony, Russia; Metropolitan Opera (Guild) and the Aspen Music Festival.

 Allen holds degrees from UCLA and the Boston Conservatory.
 He has completed chief executive education programs at Harvard Business School, University of Michigan and University of Texas at Austin.

 Leading with the Creative Mindset: Creativity and How It Boosts Success

-Torrie Allen will explore prevailing thoughts about creativity and provide insight on how and why to adopt the creative mindset.
+Torrie will explore prevailing thoughts about creativity and provide insight on how and why to adopt the creative mindset.

 Creativity is an essential component to growth, problem solving and reaching our varied communities.
 It is a necessary tool to develop alongside analytics and statistics.
 A creative mindset can help develop greater definition, and articulate your nonprofit’s message across a broader demographic.
 It can supercharge the workplace, boosting performance and your competitive edge.